OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/05-reading-a-temp-sensor.md

 // give an overview of how we did that convertsion math The temperature sensor, when powered by 5V will output a voltage between (0V to 5V) to its middle pin, depending on what the temperature is.
 Analog read will take that voltage and converted it to a digital value (0 to 1023).
 So first we need to convert the digital value back to a voltage value between 0V and 5V.
 We can do that by mulitplying the digital value by 5 and divide by 1023.
 Notice the variable for the storing the digital value (0 to 1023) is an integer (int); however, however the variable for storing the voltage is a float.
 This is because float variables will allow us to have decimal places.

-From the TMP36 datasheet, temperature sensor has a resolution of 10 mV/°C with a offset of 500mV to account for negative temperatures.
-This means, for example, the sensor will output 0.5V at 0°C, 0.51V at 1°C and 0.49V at -1°C. Using the the resolution and offset, we can convert the voltage input to temperature in degree celsius.
+From the TMP36 datasheet, temperature sensor has a scale factor of 10 mV/°C with a offset of 500mV to account for negative temperatures.
+This means, for example, the sensor will output 0.5V at 0°C, 0.51V at 1°C and 0.49V at -1°C. Using the the scale factor and offset, we can convert the voltage input to temperature in degree celsius.
 This is done by subtracting the voltage by 0.5 and multiplying by 100.

 We can convert the degree celsius value to degree fahrenheit by multiplying by (9/5) and adding 32.